QiaoRenOreo/Rainfall-Estimation-using-Satellite-Based-Algorithm/README.md

 ## Abstract
 The spatial and temporal distribution of precipitation is very important for scientific uses and human being’s life [1].
 The main goal of this study is to automate the process of producing precipitation estimates, based on gauge precipitation observation and satellite precipitation estimates.
 The scripts use ILWI-Python extensions (ilwis4).
 The algorithm applied in this study is Combined Scheme (CoSch) technique [1].
 In order to generalize the script, two cases have been implemented: Latin America case and Africa case.
 The scripts and the precipitation estimation results produced in both cases are very useful for future work.

+## Keywords
-Keywords: combined scheme, additive bias correction, ratio bias correction
+  satellite-based rainfall estimation, gauge-based rainfall observation, combined scheme, additive bias correction, ratio bias correction

 ## Objective
 The goal of this study is to develop scripts that automate and execute the Combined Scheme technique using ILWI-Python extensions.